invoiceninja/invoiceninja/README.md

 ## Current work in progress

+Invoice Ninja is written in a combination of technologies:

+API - Laravel
+Client Portal - Laravel + Tailwind
+Admin Portal - Flutter

-Invoice Ninja is currently being written in a combination of Laravel for the API and Client Portal and Flutter for the front end management console.
-This will allow an immersive and consistent experience across any device: mobile, tablet or desktop.
+This allows an immersive and consistent experience across any device: mobile, tablet or desktop.

-To manage our workflow we will be creating separate branches for the client (Flutter) and server (Laravel API / Client Portal) and merge these into a release branch for deployments.
+## Security

+If you find a security issue with this application please send an email to contact@invoiceninja.com Please follow responsible disclosure procedures if you detect an issue.
+For further information on responsible disclosure please read [here](https://cheatsheetseries.owasp.org/cheatsheets/Vulnerability_Disclosure_Cheat_Sheet.html)

 ## License
-Invoice Ninja is released under the Attribution Assurance License.
+Invoice Ninja is released under the Elastic License.
 See [LICENSE](LICENSE) for details.